jcallura/jcallura.github.io/index.md

 Jonathan C. Callura (2021).
 WorldViewR: Interactive elevation mapping and 3D modeling program.
 Accessed at <a href="https://jcallura.github.io">https://jcallura.github.io</a>
 <br/>

-<h5>Support this project</h5>
+<h5>Support the project</h5>
 This program is open access and free for all to use.
-Please note that performance may vary depending on the volume of traffic to the site.
-If you would like to support this project and help offset server and maintenance costs, click the link below.
+Please note that performance may vary depending on traffic volume.
+If you would like to support this project and help offset server and maintenance costs, click the donate button below.

 <br/>
 <form action="https://www.paypal.com/donate" method="post" target="_top">